SheldoReb/agentWorkspace/README.md

    ```

    The script constructs a `ConversableAgent` from AG2, attaches the Jira MCP toolkit, forwards your
    prompt to Hugging Face's OpenAI-compatible endpoint, and prints the model's reply.
+If you prefer
+   to run the Jira MCP server independently (for example while debugging with the MCP Inspector),
+   export the server specification to JSON and point the demo at it with `--jira-spec path/to/spec.json`.

 ## Project Structure